TedHusted/awake/awake.md/awake.md

 Carla nods.

-“I’ll have someone from OASA follow-up, but I’m not hopeful anything will come of it.
+“I’ll have someone from OSSA follow-up, but I’m not hopeful anything will come of it.
 Right now, I feel that the Pulse update is an interesting tech byte, but it doesn’t warrant inclusion in the briefing.“ Raising her head, Martique sees that Gillian Kreuk also stayed behind.

 “Dr. Kreuk, can you reach out to Pulse about the licensing idea?